Many victims of betrayal and emotional abuse are unknowingly victims of marital rape, or wife rape, as well.

 Sharing Experiences Can Help Victims of Marital Rape

-Anne: We are all learning and growing together and it’s a process for everyone.
+We are all learning and growing together.
+It’s a process for everyone.
 It’s a process for all of us.

 Wendy: Awesome.
 Thanks for having me.